MichiganDNR/OakWilt/ReadMe.md

 - opencv-python == 4.8.0.74
 - numpy == 1.24.3

+Step 3: Configure Environment Variables

+The `.env.example` file contains a template of the necessary environment variables.
+Use the following command to copy it:

+    cp .env.example .env

+Open the newly created `.env` file and update the values as need.
+The `.gitignore` file in the project already includes `.env` to ensure it is not committed.

- Step 3: Running the Backend
+ Step 4: Running the Backend

-After installing the dependencies, navigate to the backend directory and run the Flask application:
+After installing the dependencies and configuring the environment variables, navigate to the backend directory and run the Flask application:

 cd backend
 py main.py